The Role of Active Citizens

 There are four U.S. presidents who were either born in Texas or made Texas their homes as adults.
 How many of them can you name?

-• 34th president: Dwight Eisenhower was born in Denison, although he was raised in Kansas and his military career took him to many other states.
+• 34th president: Dwight Eisenhower was born in Denison, Texas, although he was raised in Kansas and later served in the military in many places.

-• 36th president: Lyndon B. Johnson was born in Stonewall and retired to his Texas ranch after the presidency.
-He also represented Texas as a U.S. Senator.
+• 36th president: Lyndon B. Johnson was born near Stonewall, Texas.
+After his presidency, he returned to his Texas ranch.
+He also represented Texas as a U.S. senator.

 • 41st president: George H.W.
-Bush moved to Texas after his college graduation and began his political career here.
+Bush moved to West Texas after graduating from Yale and later began his political career in Texas.

-• 43rd president: George W. Bush grew up in Texas and still lives here on his ranch in Crawford.
-He also served as Texas governor.
+• 43rd president: George W. Bush grew up in Texas and served as governor of Texas.
+He and Laura Bush reside in Dallas and Crawford, Texas.

 When everyone is ready to continue, unlock the next scene.